 In 1976, the Library moved into its new $2.4 million building, which was named the Martha M. Brown and Lois H. Daniel Memorial Library.
 The building, with 82,000 square feet of space, included special study and research facilities for faculty and graduate students and a Special Collections Room to house University historical archives, theses, dissertations, and other special materials.
 The landmark merger between Tennessee State University and the University of Tennessee at Nashville became effective July 1, 1979, combining two libraries and staff.
 The library in the Avon Williams building supports the College of Business, the College of Public Service, and the Speech Pathology and Audiology Department.

 Throughout its history, Tennessee State University has ambitiously evolved from a normal school to a major land-grant, urban, and comprehensive historically black university with a significant focus on research.
 The Martha M. Brown and Lois H. Daniel Memorial Library have kept pace with that growth.
 It has a Multimedia Learning Commons with iMacs, Huddle Rooms for collaborative learning, a Makerspace with 3D printers, and an institutional repository that provides open access to publishing and archival management of the university history.
 Collaboration with faculty in the classroom is facilitated via its embedded librarian and library liaison programs.
-The TSU Libraries and Media Centers will always play a vital role in Tennessee State University’s mission, which is embodied in its motto: Think, Work, Serve.
+The TSU Libraries and Media Center will always play a vital role in Tennessee State University’s mission, which is embodied in its motto: Think, Work, Serve.